reetasalian/angular-tariff-grid/README.md

 - The `src/app` directory contains the Angular components, services, and models used in the project.

-- The `src/assets` directory contains the json mocked tariff data used in the project.
+- The `src/assets` directory contains the mock tariff data in JSON format utilized in the project.

 - The `src/styles` directory contains the imported CSS styles from Bootstrap, angular material etc. used in the project.